Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Synthetic Spectra

 \section{Synthetic Spectra}

-The chemical spectroscopic analysis of Barnard's star's spectrum was carried out using the PHOENIX-ACES models (\citealt{allard2012models}; \citealt{husser2013new}).
+The chemical spectroscopic analysis of Barnard's star's spectrum was carried out using the PHOENIX-ACES models\footnote{PHOENIX version of 16.01.00B, released on 2012-02-11} (\citealt{allard2012models}; \citealt{husser2013new}).
 These synthetic spectra are generated using the pre-computed model grids from the PHOENIX radiative transfer code (\citealt{allard1996model}; \citealt{hauschildt1997parallel}; \citealt{allard2003new}).
 PHOENIX models are based on certain radiative transfer assumptions such as the convection process via the mixing length theory, hydrostatic equilibrium, and Local Thermodynamic Equilibrium (LTE) systems (\citealt{allard1996model}).
-By comparing synthetic spectra from the PHOENIX grid, we find that these models resemble our observed spectrum reasonably well (see Figure \ref{fig:Figure1}) except for the discrepancies described in Section \ref{subsec:Comparison}.
+By comparing synthetic spectra from the PHOENIX grid, we find that these models resemble our observed spectrum reasonably well\footnote{For further details, see Figures \ref{fig:full_comp1} to \ref{fig:full_comp5} in the appendix for the full spectral comparison, and Table \ref{table:full_data} containing the normalized fluxes of the observed data and a synthetic model analogous to Barnard's star.} (see Figure \ref{fig:Figure1}) except for the discrepancies described in Section \ref{subsec:Comparison}.
 This includes an excellent reproduction of both isolated absorption lines and molecular bands such as OH, CO, and CN.

 The spectral sampling of PHOENIX-ACES synthetic spectra varies between 0.01-0.04 {\AA} from the $Y$ to the $K$ band.
 We convolve PHOENIX-ACES models to the same spectral resolution of \spirou by creating an instrumental Line Spread Function (LSF).
 This LSF is then applied across a range of velocity bins, with the LSF recalculated for each bin to ensure accurate representation of variations across the wavelength grid.
 This process effectively matches the spectral resolution of the models to that of SPIRou.